-The 19,000 square-metre Former Public Tobacco Factory was constructed to host numerous tobacco factories and warehouses.
+The 19,000 square-metre Former Public Tobacco Factory in Athens was constructed to host numerous tobacco factories and warehouses.
 The building later was used as a prison, a World War II air-raid shelter and workplace for several government departments.
 From 2000 until today, it houses part of the Hellenic Parliament Library and Printing House.

 Portals brings together work from dozens of Greek and international artists—among them Steve McQueen, Ed Ruscha, and Do Ho Suh—in a show curated by Madeleine Grynsztejn of the MCA Chicago and Elina Kontouri, director of the Athens-based arts and culture organization NEON.
 Founded in 2013 by Dimitris Daskalopoulos, a Greek entrepreneur, NEON is a semi-nomadic institution, staging exhibitions and installations in spaces across Greece, from abandoned office spaces to the slopes of the Acropolis.
 In the case of the tobacco factory, NEON co-funded the latest phase of renovation alongside the Hellenic Parliament, a move Daskalopoulos calls a gift “to the city and its people,” given Greece’s celebration of 200 years of independence this year.